Supreme Court sides with Google in long-running copyright dispute over the coding in its Android operating system

 Justices Clarence Thomas and Samuel A. Alito Jr. dissented.

-Oracle has alleged in the decade-old case that Google infringed on copyrights related to using roughly 11,000 lines of code from the Java programming platform to develop Android.
+Oracle had alleged in the decade-old case that Google infringed on copyrights related to using roughly 11,500 lines of code from the Java programming platform to develop Android.
 Oracle, which acquired Java in 2010 when it bought Sun Microsystems, has sought $9 billion in damages, arguing that Google used the code without its permission.

-Thomas said the company had a case.
+Thomas said the company had a case, in part because Amazon paid Oracle to license Java for its Kindle devices before Google’s use of the technology in Android.
 As a result of its copying, he wrote, Google “erased 97.5% of the value of Oracle’s partnership with Amazon, made tens of billions of dollars, and established its position as the owner of the largest mobile operating system in the world.
 Despite this, the majority holds that this copying was fair use.”
+(Amazon chief executive Jeff Bezos also owns The Washington Post.)

 In a blunt statement released after the decision, Oracle said Google “stole” Java and “spent a decade litigating as only a monopolist can.
 This behavior is exactly why regulatory authorities around the world and in the United States are examining Google’s business practices.”